 Run your own transactions

 When querying the database with executeQuery(), the driver automatically creates a transaction.
 A transaction is a unit of work that is either committed in its entirety or rolled back on failure.
-You can include multiple Cypher statements in a single query, as for example when using MATCH and MERGE in sequence to update the database, but you cannot have multiple queries and interleave some client-logic in between them.
+You can include multiple Cypher statements in a single query, as for example when using MATCH and CREATE in sequence to update the database, but you cannot have multiple queries and interleave some client-logic in between them.

 For these more advanced use-cases, the driver provides functions to take full control over the transaction lifecycle.
+These are called managed transactions, and you can think of them as a way of unwrapping the flow of execute_query() and being able to specify its desired behavior in more places.

 Create a session